 When in a fortress, stay in the castle.
 It has the best views, naturally.
-Chistiano taught me that.
-The owner of Hotel Della Fortezza epitomises that happy person I just described.
+Christiano taught me that.
+The owner of Hotel Della Fortezza epitomizes that happy person I just described.

 Poderone Vecchio opens you to the country.
 It’s quiet, feels blissfully removed, and is only 2 miles out.
 You’re connected via WiFi so pack your phone and share your pics.
 I’d love to see how you view these towns.

 Eat local I always say.
 When the food on the table is from the ground you’re sitting on, that food is best.
 Like the menu agriturismo on offer at La Collina, best enjoyed with a bottle of Bianco di Pitigliano